MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-56-bnlp/README.md

    k) Write out your username and password from step "i)" in the .env file in the following format and save: <br/>
       username = "copy_and_paste_your_username_here" <br/>
       password = "copy_and_paste_your_password_here"

-- REMEMBER TO MANUALLY INCLUDE INCOME DATASET FILE.
-- REMEBER TO UNCOMMENT ".env" FROM THE .gitignore BEFORE SUBMITTING.

 ## Begin: